-Getting a home loan is a long-term commitment that often spills into 20 years or more.
-Moreover, paying home loan instalments can take up a sizable portion your income and affect your budget.
+Paying home loan instalments can take up a sizable portion your income and affect your budget.
 Naturally, home loan interest rates are a matter of concern for most borrowers.
 However, thanks to facilities like Home Loan Balance Transfer, a borrower can reduce the interest rate if he/she has paid the EMIs diligently for a few years.
-A Home Loan Balance Transfer is a facility offered by lenders wherein the entire unpaid principal loan amount can be transferred to another lender for a lower rate of interest.
-You can pay your EMIs at a reduced rate to the new lender, while the unpaid amount goes to the original lender.
 Almost all banks and NBFCs offer Home Loan Balance Transfer facility, provided you have been paying your EMIs regularly.

 A balance transfer is a good option when you are in the early phases of the loan tenure.
 However, you must do a cost-benefit analysis to ensure that the balance transfer is saving you substantial interest.
-Moreover, if you have only a small unpaid amount left or only a few years remaining in terms of your loan tenure, a balance transfer is not a good option.
-This is because banks levy a processing fee for a balance transfer.
-Hence, if you do not weigh your options correctly, you may end up losing more money in a bid to lower your home loan interest rate.
+Moreover, if you have only a small unpaid amount left or only a few years remaining in terms of your loan tenure, a balance transfer may not be a good option., Hence, weigh your options correctly, else you may end up losing more money in a bid to lower your home loan interest rate.

 At times, borrowers who opt for a Home Loan Balance Transfer opt for a lower rate of interest but end up with a longer tenure.
 Therefore, you should not opt for a balance transfer without calculating the total costs and savings.
 While a lower rate of interest will ease your financial burden initially, raising the loan tenure will eventually increase the interest costs.
 So make sure to calculate the total repayment amount before making the decision to transfer your home loan balance.